magicommando/Meme-search/README.md

 - Include meme upload feature.
 - Add animated transitions between sections.

-##Skills obtained:
+## Skills obtained:
 ------------------
 During the course of putting together this Meme search webpage I obtained the knowlede to work with public API, parse JSON data returned from an external source.
 I had a challenging but insightful experiance using JavaScript to manipulate the DOM and mess with content based on user input.
-I had an even wonderful time creating a responsive layout using CSS grid, flexbox, and media queries.
+I had an even more wonderful time creating a responsive layout using CSS grid, flexbox, and media queries.

 I understand small web aplication through this project, file structures, Git hub version control, SCSS as a preprocessor compiling into CSS.
 I'll have to say innerstanding breakpoints and mobile layouts sure help grasp the concept of responsive design.
-I hade many bugs along the way but resolving each one lead to a better version of my vision.
+I had many bugs along the way but resolving each one lead to a better version of my vision.

 ## Comments
 -----------